 Catalytic inserts provide steady, sustained heat for much longer periods, often reaching 20 to 30 hours on a single load.
 (Some manufacturers like, Blaze King even say 40 hours is possible.
 While we have never done this ourselves, catalytic wood burners have truly impressive burn times.)
 This makes catalytic units ideal for overnight heating or for homeowners who want to load once and forget about it until the next day.

-Both types of wood burning fireplace inserts require upkeep and tending.
-Even a catalytic wood burning fireplace insert needs love and attention!
+Both types of wood-burning fireplace inserts require upkeep and tending.
+Even a catalytic wood-burning fireplace insert needs love and attention!

 Efficiency ratings tell you how much heat you’re getting from every piece of wood you burn.
 This is measured as High Heat Value (HHV) percentage, where higher numbers mean less wood consumption over the heating season.